Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

 Knicks Players to Watch

-- Brunson leads the Knicks at 6.2 assists per game, while also averaging 3.5 rebounds and 24.0 points.
+- Jalen Brunson posts a team-high 6.2 assists per contest.
+He is also averaging 24 points and 3.5 rebounds, shooting 49.2% from the floor and 41.6% from downtown with 2 made 3-pointers per game.

+- Immanuel Quickley is averaging 14.9 points, 3.4 assists and 4.2 rebounds per contest.

-- Immanuel Quickley posts 14.9 points, 4.2 rebounds and 3.4 assists per contest.
-At the other end, he averages 1.0 steal and 0.2 blocked shots.
+- Barrett posts 19.6 points, 5 rebounds and 2.8 assists per game.
+At the other end, he averages 0.4 steals and 0.2 blocked shots.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!